-Lead mineralisation has been intersected over broad intercepts in the first drill hole (AB070) completed by Galena (Figure 1) and high-grade lead sulphides have been intersected in the second hole (AB071) which is yet to be completed (Figure 2).
+Lead mineralisation has been intersected over broad intercepts of disseminated to semi-massive galena (lead sulphide) in the first drill hole (AB070) completed by Galena (Figure 1) that are estimated to host medium (+5%) to high-grade (+10%) galena mineralisation over broad zones (+5 metres).
+Medium to high grade galena has also been intersected over broad zones in the second hole (AB071) which is yet to be completed (Figure 2).
 No assays have been completed to date.

 Figure 1: Example of strong galena (lead sulphide) mineralisation in hole AB070 through interval in core tray.
+Visual galena mineralisation is above 10% over this tray (5m intercept).
+This tray lies within other broad zones of galena mineralisation.

-The original programme was propsed for 5,500m and has now been extended to 7,100m based on the encouraging results observed in drill core to date.
+The original programme was proposed for 5,500m and has now been extended to 7,100m based on the encouraging results observed in drill core to date.
 Appendix 1 shows the Company's infill drilling programme and target areas.
+Appendix 1 shows a plan view of the drilling to date.

-Figure 2: massive galena (lead sulphide) from 407.5 to 409.5m in AB071 (hole ongoing).
+Figure 2: Massive galena (lead sulphide) from 407.5 to 409.5m in AB071 (hole ongoing) showing over 50% galena over 2 metres within a broader zone of +5% galena mineralisation over broad zones (+5 metres).